When “Your Quiet” Becomes Their Weakness

 Introduction

-Did you know that silence can make certain kinds of people bonkers?
+Did you know that silence can make certain kinds of people go bonkers?

 Not the silence of defeat.
-Not the silence of someone who's given up.
-I'm talking about the quiet of someone who simply refuses to perform.
+I'm talking about the quiet of someone who simply refuses to participate.
 The stillness of someone who looked at the chaos they were being dragged into and decided, "I'm not playing this game anymore."

-That's terrifying to someone who's built their entire identity on getting a reaction.
+That's terrifying to someone who's built up their power by getting you to react.

 The Gray Rock Method isn't about being cold.
 It's about being uninteresting.
-It's about becoming so emotionally unremarkable that the person trying to destabilize you loses their grip.
+You become so emotionally unremarkable that the person trying to destabilize you loses their grip.
 Think of it like this: you can't squeeze water from a rock.
 You can only squeeze it from something that's willing to leak.

 What Gray Rock Actually Feels Like